 Meanwhile, add 4oz of White Button Mushrooms to your food processor.
-(That’s half of a 8oz package you buy in the store).
+(That’s half of an 8oz package you buy in the store).
 If you don’t have a Food Processor – you’ll have to chop by hand.
-The idea is chop so finely that they resemble rice granules, or ground beef.
+The idea is chop so finely that they resemble rice granules or ground beef.

-Once the mushrooms are processed, dump them in a large bowl and add 1 cup of Walnuts to the Food Processor.
+Once the mushrooms are processed, dump them in a large bowl and add 1/4 cup of Walnuts to the Food Processor.
 Chop them to the same consistency and add them to the bowl with the mushrooms.
-If you’re trying to lose weight you can reduce the amount of Walnuts or eliminate them completely, but they do add to the texture.
+If you’re trying to lose weight you can reduce the number of Walnuts or eliminate them completely, but they do add to the texture.

-Finally, clean and chop ½ head of Cauliflower and pulse in your Processor to the same consistency as the mushrooms and walnuts.
-If you pulse too long you’ll end up with a rice like texture (like in my photos).
-It’s taste the same, but the more it resembles the texture of hamburger the easier it will be to pass these off to a picky eater….just saying)
+Finally, clean and chop a ½ head of Cauliflower and pulse in your Processor to the same consistency as the mushrooms and walnuts.
+If you pulse too long you’ll end up with a rice-like texture (like in my photos).
+It tastes the same, but the more it resembles the texture of hamburger the easier it will be to pass these off to a picky eater….just saying)

 Add 2 Tbls of Soy Sauce to the Cauliflower mixture and mix well.
 Add 2 cups of this mixture to your pan with the sautéed onions and stir well.
 Store the remainder Cauliflower Mixture for another recipe.